 So who’s right?
+How much of a song should DJs play?
 On the one side, the quick mixing proponents argue that with today’s alleged low attention spans among our audiences, quick mixing is the only way to keep them interested.
 On the other, old school purists hark back to an age where DJ sets were more considered and paced more slowly

 YouTube videos are not real life…

 Maybe some of the pressure to do mix this way, especially among new DJs, has come from YouTube, where – just like those 90-second cooking videos where you see the hands and a sped-up cooking pan and watch a dish cooked from start to end – DJ mix videos similarly show a variety of techniques in just a few minutes.